5 top tips to manage tendon problems

 Here is a video of one of our physio’s talking you through Tendinopathy:

-Our main clinic location is within David Lloyd Club in Thorpe Wood, Peterborough with satellite clinics in Oundle School & Oundle Medical Practice.
-Please contact us at 01733 565911 for more information on our clinic times & locations.
+Our main clinic location is within David Lloyd Club in Thorpe Wood, Peterborough with a satellite clinic in Oundle School (students and staff only).
+Please contact us on 01733 565911 for more information on our clinic times & locations.

 David Lloyd Club